About Bieber Labs

 Who are you?

-I have been in the software development profession for 20 years - from actual development in Windows and Unix to management.
-I am a rather vocal Open Source advocate and have a personal goal of showing the quality of open source software and version control, especially Subversion and SVK, to the organizations that I work for.
+I am a rather vocal open source advocate and have a personal goal of showing the quality of open source software and version control, especially Subversion and Git, to the organizations that I work for.

 Further professional stuff can be found over at my LinkedIn Profile.